CyVerse-learning-materials/foss-2019/intro.rst

 Approach
 =========
 FOSS camp focuses on hands on activities -- participants should learn skills by practicing them.
 Most of the skill taught in this course are interdepent, and lessons are designed to reinforce skills learned earlier in the week.
+Some material may be completely new to you, and some may be familiar.
+If you have experience with a subject, please help your less-experienced neighbor.

 We don't expect anyone to be experts at these skills after one week.
 Instead, we aim to give you enough hands on experience to confidently continue with your own self-pased learning.
 Each lesson includes links to addtional learning materials.